 You don’t have to live with your varicose or spider veins.
 Treatments like sclerotherapy can get rid of the unappealing veins simply and quickly.
-Liza Eden Giammaria, MD, MPH, FACPh, is a vascular specialist who offers sclerotherapy treatment at her Midtown Manhattan office to get rid of varicose and spider veins as well as to improve the look of your skin.
+Liza Eden Giammaria, MD, MPH, FACPh, is a vascular specialist who offers sclerotherapy treatment at her Midtown East Manhattan, New York and Fort Lauderdale, Florida offices to get rid of varicose and spider veins as well as to improve the look of your skin.
 Call Eden Veins today, or schedule an appointment online.

 Varicose and spider veins are both dilated veins that you can see.
 They’re a common condition that affects both men and women.